Xiaoyu-Tao/TokenCast/Readme.md

 - **Stock-NY & Stock-NA (NYSE/NASDAQ)**
 - **Nature (Environmental sensor data)**

-First, the training and evaluation datasets used in our experiments can be found in [Google Drive](https://drive.google.com/drive/u/0/home).
-Then, create a directory named `datasets` and then download the necessary datasets into it.
+First, the training and evaluation datasets used in our experiments can be found in [Google Drive](https://drive.google.com/file/d/1HOCE20FQgLl0xCv_dOmLcTbN1RCZWwqd/view?usp=drive_link).
+Then, create a directory named `datasets` and download the necessary datasets into it.

 ```bash
 mkdir datasets